kubernetes-sigs/gateway-api/docs-src/spec.md

 <td>
 <em>(Optional)</em>
 <p>Hostnames defines a set of hostname that should match against
-the HTTP Host header to select a HTTPRoute to process a the request.
+the HTTP Host header to select a HTTPRoute to process the request.
 Hostname is the fully qualified domain name of a network host, as defined by RFC 3986.
 Note the following deviations from the &ldquo;host&rdquo; part of the URI as defined in the RFC:</p>